-There is no way of knowing for sure whether these dangerous hidden ingredients are present in a wet wipe (short of testing the wet wipes as they are used).
+There is no way of knowing for sure whether these dangerous hidden ingredients are present in a wet wipe (short of testing the wet wipes in use).
 Therefore, out of an abundance of caution, I penalized baby wipes brands that use ethoxylated ingredients in my Baby Wipes Rating List.

 You won’t find the word phthalates listed as one of the ingredients of baby wipes.
 However, you might find the word fragrance or perfume or parfum, which is a mixture of hidden ingredients in baby wipes.

 Phthalates as part of fragrance in baby wipes

 Most companies do not disclose fragrance ingredients to US consumers even though a lot of people have allergies to fragrance.
 According to EWG, fragrance mixes often contain diethyl phthalate associated with hormone disruption.
 Fragrance mixes have been associated with allergies, dermatitis, and respiratory distress.
 The EWG has given fragrance a rating of 8 (source).

 Luckily, baby wipes manufacturers are catching on and very few brands contain fragrance.
 You can find out which baby wipes still contain fragrance in the Baby Wipes Rating List.

 Some so-called best baby wipes companies claim that they use “natural” fragrance.
 Sounds nice, doesn’t it?
 This can be tricky.
 First of all, there is no legal definition for the word “natural,” and “natural” does not equal “safe.”
 (Remember, crude oil is also natural.)
 In addition, if the company does not disclose a full list of ingredients in their natural fragrance, it is best to use unscented baby wipes.

 The difference between fragrance-free and unscented baby wipes